Assisted Folding

 Instructor: Neil Gershenfeld

-Basic actions in the folding of sheet metal
+Basic actions in sheet metal folding

 Metal folding is an operation with numerous hidden steps.
 There is a limitation to how much an architect can draw to make the fabricator’s job easier, eventually reaching a bottleneck where the fabricator ultimately relies on a continuous process of manually adjusting the machine.
-In this project, I explore a commitment of digital instructions to the extreme : imagining that an architect might not only give instructions to a fabricator through drawings, but simultaneously supplement that by providing digital instructions to their equipment.

 Operation 1: Orienting the work